 If you are unwell or otherwise unable to attend a Faculty Class, please endeavour to inform your tutor in advance.
-You may send a message via the Faculty Office, if necessary.
+You may send a message via the relevant Faculty Office, if necessary.

-COMPLAINTS AND ACADEMIC APPEALS WITHIN THE FACULTY OF THEOLOGY AND RELIGION
+COMPLAINTS AND ACADEMIC APPEALS

-The University, the Humanities Division and the Faculty of Theology and Religion all hope that provision made for students at all stages of their course of study will result in no need for complaints (about that provision) or appeals (against the outcomes of any form of assessment).
+The University, the Humanities Division and the Faculties of Theology and Religion and Philosophy Faculty all hope that provision made for students at all stages of their course of study will result in no need for complaints (about that provision) or appeals (against the outcomes of any form of assessment).